Barbie Tingz

 "Barbie Tingz" is a song recorded by rapper Nicki Minaj.
+It was released on April 12, 2018 by Young Money and Cash Money as a single alongside Chun-Li.
 It is solely written by Minaj and produced by Jeremy Reid, similarly to "Chun-Li".
 According to Minaj, Reid's name was added to the writing credits for adlibs and production.
-It was released as a single by Young Money Entertainment and Cash Money Records on April 12, 2018, alongside "Chun-Li".
 It was included as a bonus track on the Target and Japanese exclusive versions of Minaj's fourth studio album, Queen (2018).

 Release

 On April 10, 2018, Minaj revealed the cover art for the song on social media, alongside "Chun-Li".
 The song was released on April 12, 2018, through Young Money Entertainment and Cash Money Records as a single.